5591 N.W. 74th Place, Coconut Creek, FL 33073

 Nature at Night Hikes

-These naturalist-led hikes awaken and explore your senses to reveal the sites distinctive night life.
-Offered on Saturday evenings throughout the year.
+These naturalist-led hikes awaken and explore your senses to reveal the site's distinctive night life.
 Sturdy shoes are recommended.
 For ages 8 and up.
 The fee is $5 per person.
-Preregistration and prepayment is required by calling Quiet Waters Park at 954-357-5100 or .
+Preregistration and prepayment are required by calling Quiet Waters Park at 954-357-5100, or .

-Environmental and Scouting Programs: Getting people of all ages involved in the appreciation of nature is the focus of many of the programs at Hillsboro Pineland.
+Getting people of all ages involved in the appreciation of nature is the focus of many of the programs at Hillsboro Pineland.
 Opportunities include activities for boy and girl scouts, children's programs, school field trips, private group tours, and more.
-Call Katherine Hendrickson at 954-357-5113 for more details and to make reservations.
+Call 954-357-5113 for more details and to make reservations.

 Aerial image of Hillsboro Pineland Natural Area